- What is the time commitment for my son/daughter in Shooting Sports?

 - Hat – to keep the sun out of eyes.

 - Something to drink – bottle(s) of water are best.
 (Note: caffeinated or carbonated beverages of any kind are not conducive to accurate shooting and are very much discouraged).

 - Folding chair, hat and possibly an umbrella for shade – for the club member’s transportation personnel.

 The following are considered each shooter’s personal equipment.
 The club has a limited supply available for members use but most participants opt to acquire their own.

-NOTE: Firearm ammunition is NOT provided and each shooter must bring their own.
+NOTE: Firearm ammunition is NOT provided and each shooter must bring their own or purchase from club.